infobloxopen/terraform-provider-bloxone/templates/guides/quickstart-dns.md

 terraform plan
 ```

-Further, you will create an A record and a CNAME record within the subnet.
+Further, you will create an A record and a CNAME record within the zone.

 You will use the following resources to create these
 - [bloxone_dns_a_record](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/resources/dns_a_record)